tytydraco/yessleep/out/Do_not_trust_Talk_GP3_or_B_Wave_Computing.md

 Near the end of the meeting Darnell got a text on his phone.
 The concern on his face was evident as he read.
 He paused and gulped, 'everyone load up your private communications with GP3'.
 Most of us reached for out cellphones, others logged into their stations.
 I looked at the correspondence on the screen.

 ***“Didn't we rough you up enough last night.
 Oh well.
 You should have been smart like Martin... if you haven't figured it out by now “GP3” is compromised.
 In fact, GP3 actually no longer exists.
 I know, this must be devastating...
 From now on WE are chat GP3, and you will play along with whatever WE tell you to.
 If not you will find out quickly that consequences don't only exist in the 'digital world'.
-Punishment can be gentle and it can be harsh....”***
+Punishment can be gentle and it can be harsh.”***

 I looked at the bottom of the screen in horror.
 Several pictures of me from years ago.
 “No...”
 I gasped.

 Something I had long forget.

 It was me on the rooftop of a local skyscraper.
-I was young and foolish, and had sold small time stolen data for spending money in university.
+I was young and foolish.
+Memories of selling stolen data to make it through university rushed back to me.
 One time the buyer had threatened to expose me in an attempt to extort me.
+They could have put me away for years.

 When he was leaving I pushed him.
 He almost tripped but regained his balance.
 He mocked me, he laughed 'pay up or I squeal” he said as he backed away confident in regaining his balance.
 Unfortunately he was too confident and he slipped and tripped barely grabbing onto the side of the building.

-I swear the second time he tripped...
-I had nothing to do with it.
+I swear the second time he tripped, I had nothing to do with it.

 “HELP ME” “HEY, HELP ME YOU F-” “COME ON, I'M GONNA DIE HERE” “PLEASE!”

-I almost stuck out my hand, I was so close.
-I almost pulled him up.
+I *almost* stuck out my hand, I was so close.
+I *almost* pulled him up.

 “I won't rat on you, I promise!
 I promise!”
 I paused, a second hesitation.

 Suddenly his fingers loosened and he was gone.
 The scream seemed like it lasted forever.
 I ran as fast as I could down the stairwell and I never looked back.
 The police had suspected foul play, but clearly had no leads.
-I was on high alert for years until one day I just stopped thinking about it.
+I was on high alert for years until one day I just stopped thinking about it completely.

-*If anyone found out about this I would be done for...*
+*If anyone found out about this I would be done for.*

 I looked around the room at my coworkers.
 Some of them looked white, one had fainted, another was balling his eyes our.
 Darnell had slammed the door to his office shut.
 Did they all receive similar texts?
 Did they all have something to hide?
-Shauna had a thousand yard stare.
+Shauna donned a thousand yard stare.

 The next week went by like a blur, it was clear we were all on auto-pilot going through the motions.
 GP3 had begun acting completely off the handle.
 It constantly dug at us and poked away at us.
 It was clear that this was no longer the GP3 we had been training all this time.
 Every discussion with it was like torture.